songparker/testGitHubVS-1/README.md

 This is a test repository for adding GitHub with Visual Studio C# project

 ## test GitHubVS for member One
-this is the test page for Member One in Github
+This page is created to see the impact of GitHub Pull Request and Merge